Dijajana/english-for-designers/10-thesis-digest/index.md

 ![edited photos.](img/editedphotos.jpg)

-I then applied the illustrations to the book covers and chosen chapters in the book so that they always accompany the story.

 ### Cover design
+I applied the illustrations to the book covers and chosen chapters in the book so that they always accompany the story.
 ![coverdesign.](img/covers.png)

 ### Inside "The Village Novel"